ec262/discovery/README.md

     the data that other people are actually computing on.
 This would require creating a lot of clients with unique addresses.

   - An attacker could just generate lots of clients and get lots of credits, then generate fake jobs to transfer credits to just one client, who could do lots of jobs.

-  - Workers can just not do jobs.
+  - Workers can just not compute chunks.
 That would grind things to a halt pretty quickly.
 Similarly, foreman could just requests lots of chunks and get refunds for them.
 [3]

 Notes